October 31st, 2018 - July 8th, 2019

 In taking those findings into account, I created several versions of high fidelity wireframes to get them tested and approved by other team members.
 I added several new features such as:

-- Pop up to allow number to directly called phone
+- Pop up to that allows phone number to directly call your phone from desktop

 - Working phone and map links for mobile & desktop (previously opened facetime or exited site)